Which One Should You Buy?

 The Verdict

-Buy the Hydro Flask if: You hike, camp, or need maximum insulation.
+Buy the Hydro Flask if: You hike, camp, work outdoors, or need maximum insulation.
 The leak-proof seal and superior temperature retention make it the better adventure bottle.
-It's also the better choice for hot beverages.
+It's also the only correct choice for hot beverages.